-- the Safety Committee of our Board of Directors (the Board) is responsible for monitoring the integrity and the effectiveness of the Company's operational risk management safety policies; - our Safety and Quality department, which is the corporate safety office reporting directly to the President & Chief Executive Officer (CEO), is responsible for safety audit, investigation and other safety oversight activities throughout the Company and monitors the application of the Safety Management System (SMS) at NAV CANADA; and - senior managers in Service Delivery are responsible for safety within their groups, with assigned responsibilities and accountabilities.
+- the Safety Committee of our Board of Directors (the Board) is responsible for monitoring the integrity and the effectiveness of the Company's operational risk management safety policies; - our Safety and Quality department, which is the corporate safety office reporting directly to the President & Chief Executive Officer (CEO), is responsible for safety audit, investigation and other safety and quality oversight activities throughout the Company and monitors the application of the Safety Management System (SMS) at NAV CANADA; and - senior managers in Service Delivery are responsible for safety within their groups, with assigned responsibilities and accountabilities.

-The Company promotes a strong safety culture through the development and communication of safety initiatives by providing a clear understanding of the SMS and its key elements and by promoting a broad sharing of information, with accountability for the safety performance.
-Many forums are used to share safety information including committees, working groups, newsletters, training, and seminars.
+The Company promotes a strong safety culture through the development and communication of safety initiatives by providing a clear understanding of the top safety risks; the SMS and its key elements and by promoting a broad sharing of information, with accountability for the safety performance.
+Many forums are used to share safety information including committees, working groups, newsletters, training, seminars and the NAV CANADA Safety Information System (NC-SIS).